akhtarja/javed-blog/src/pages/blog/4/index.md

 and i.name ~ 'item'
 ```

-We can paramterize the two filter values like this:
+We can parameterize the two filter values like this:

 ```
 query = %(